Piera/SnowBase/README.md

 <strong>Data:</strong>

 While the Powderlin.es API provides a robust service, the underlying mechanical system of the SNOTEL stations and system can misfire, with stations serving missing data points, and the API experiencing the occasional delay from the USDA server.
-To shield the user from delays, and so that data is always available, I used an SQLite database to store data points that are collected daily.
+To shield the user from delays, and so that data is always available, I used a relational database (PostgreSQL) to store data points that are collected daily.

 To account for missing data points, I determined a minimally viable dataset and filtered out non-viable data points and data sets.
 QA on data points is currently conducted by comparing data on the SNOTEL site to chart and graph values on SnowBase.
 I anticipate that the minimally viable set of data will evolve with user feedback.